Keith-PVL/keithmcintosh.github.io/_posts/2018-12-20-the-gay-league.md

 These ties that bind – family, friends – they are so important and beautiful.
 But jeez it was relaxing last Christmas when nobody gave two real shits about us...

 This year, because I have a child finishing primary school, the end-of-term madness has been more full on than usual.
-There have been parties, ceremonies, gifts, cards; all of which required cooking and planning and shopping and wrapping and thinking.
+There have been parties, ceremonies, gifts, cards; all of which required cooking and planning and shopping and wrapping and <i>thinking</i>.

 I am quite sure that in France if we requested the teachers engaged in the intense farewelling we do here, they would flick a cigarette in our faces.